Regional, national, and international mechanisms

 Learn more

-Randal J. Wisser
+Randal L. J. Wisser

-Randall J. Wisser, Director of Research INRAE UMR Laboratory of Plant Ecophysiology under Environmental Stress (LEPSE) INRAE, Institut Agro
+Randall J. Wisser, Director of Research UMR Laboratory of Plant Ecophysiology under Environmental Stress (LEPSE) INRAE, Institut Agro

 Learn more

-Attractiveness of ATIP-AVENIR researchers
+Attractiveness of ATIP-AVENIR Researchers

 Maud Borensztein